- GDP (PPP):

 - FDI Inflow:

-Uruguay’s economic freedom score is 69.2, making its economy the 38th freest in the 2018 Index.
-Its overall score has decreased by 0.5 point, with lower scores for the fiscal health and property rights indicators overwhelming improvements in labor freedom and government integrity.
-Uruguay is ranked 4th among 32 countries in the Americas region, and its overall score is above the regional and world averages.
+Uruguay’s economic freedom score is 68.6, making its economy the 40th freest in the 2019 Index.
+Its overall score has decreased by 0.6 point, with a decline in judicial effectiveness exceeding an improvement in labor freedom.
+Uruguay is ranked 6th among 32 countries in the Americas region, and its overall score is above the regional and world averages.

 Uruguay, Bolivia, and Paraguay were established in the 19th century as buffers between regional powers Brazil and Argentina.
 Public outrage at Marxist guerrilla violence in the 1960s facilitated a military takeover of the government in 1973.
 Civilian rule was restored in 1985.
 The center-left Frente Amplio Coalition’s election victory in 2004 ended 170 years of political dominance by the center-right Colorado and Blanco parties.
-President Tabaré Vázquez of the FAC will complete his second, nonconsecutive five-year term in 2020.
+President Tabaré Vázquez of the FAC will complete his second nonconsecutive five-year term in 2020.
 Pressures on government revenue have forced cuts in programs popular with his political base.
-The economy is still based largely on exports of such commodities as milk, beef, rice, and wool and has suffered from lower prices for those agricultural products.
+The economy, based on exports of commodities like milk, beef, rice, and wool, suffered in 2018 from economic and political turbulence in Brazil and Argentina.

 The top individual income tax rate is 30 percent, and the top corporate tax rate is 25 percent.
 Other taxes include value-added and capital gains taxes.
-The overall tax burden equals 26.0 percent of total domestic income.
-Over the past three years, government spending has amounted to 32.4 percent of total output (GDP), and budget deficits have averaged 3.7 percent of GDP.
-Public debt is equivalent to 60.9 percent of GDP.
+The overall tax burden equals 27.4 percent of total domestic income.
+Over the past three years, government spending has amounted to 32.9 percent of the country’s output (GDP), and budget deficits have averaged 3.7 percent of GDP.
+Public debt is equivalent to 66.2 percent of GDP.